necula01/jax/jax/experimental/mini_jax/README.md

   * A new toy transformation to estimate the FLOPS cost of the code, without actually running the computation, except as much as needed for when there is data-dependent FLOPS.
-  * Conditionals as higher-order primitives.

 * Omitted JAX features and optimizations:

-  * All transformations are performed after tracing the function to the intermediate language.
+  * In mini-JAX all transformations are performed after tracing the function to the intermediate language.
 This is called an "initial embeddeding" in JAX.
-    In JAX, some transformation are performed online as the JAXPR is generated (and often the JAXPR is not even materialized).
-This has some important benefits, which we discuss further down.
+    In JAX, some transformations, e.g., JVP and VMAP, are performed online as the JAXPR is generated (and often the JAXPR is not even materialized).
+    This is an important feature that for now was left out of mini-JAX for simplicity.
   * only the `float` type is supported and only a few arithmetic operators (`+`, `-`, `*`, `**`).
 There are no tensors nor `numpy`.
   * no `scan`, `while_loop`.